 What Is Spinal Stenosis?

-Spinal stenosis is the narrowing of the spinal canal (spaces within the spine) that may exert pressure on the nerve along the spine.
+Spinal stenosis is the narrowing of the spinal canal (spaces within the spine) that may exert pressure on the nerves along the spine.
+Spinal stenosis occurs most often in the lower back and the neck.

 What Causes Spinal Stenosis?